 “A study in which research procedures are used in a systematic way to judge the quality or worth of a service or intervention, providing evidence that can be used to improve it.”

 We offer a range of free evaluation courses, from the two hour ‘Getting started with evaluation’ to the one day ‘Introduction to service evaluation’ course.
-If you’re interested in attending, complete this form.
+Check our list of upcoming courses and sign up for our training newsletter for more details.

 West of England case studies

 The evaluation toolkit has a range of case studies to inspire you to do your own evaluation.
-Or, do you have a case study you are willing to share?
-If so, please contact Jo Bangoura on firstname.lastname@example.org.
+The West of England Academic Health Science Network also hosts evaluation case studies drawn from the region.

 Other local evaluation expertise